maxtoroq/XCST/README.md

 ﻿[XCST] — eXtensible C-Sharp Templates
 =====================================
 XCST is a language optimized for the production of XML and other formats.
-It's based on a subset of XSLT, the main difference being there are no special features to work with XML data, instead of XPath you use C# or Visual Basic.
-XCST is therefore better suited when your primary source of data is not XML.
+It's a more general-purpose version of XSLT.

 See the [project home][XCST] for more information.